jcosborn/qex/src/experimental/graph/DESIGN.md

 returns only adjoints from the current runtime symbolic revision; stale entries are treated as cache misses.

-The symbolic revision changes only when internal symbolic lambda/VJP metadata is registered.
-Ordinary `update` calls change concrete values and freshness epochs, but do not invalidate symbolic gradient cache structure.
-Rewriting topology, lambda bodies, bindings, or operator metadata after construction is outside the contract; build a fresh graph instead.
+The symbolic revision changes when internal symbolic lambda/VJP metadata is registered or a supported `GlambdaRef.valCopy` binds a compatible graph-produced function value.
+Ordinary numerical `update` calls change concrete values and freshness epochs without invalidating symbolic gradient cache structure.
+Arbitrary rewrites of topology, lambda bodies or operator metadata after construction are outside the contract; build a fresh graph instead.

 Structural functional VJP bodies use uncached seeded builds: the public output-gradient cache owns `grad(dep, target)` reuse, while seed-specific VJP